 This option will allow you to use an existing Active directory.
 This means that all information needed during authentication and group memberships is retrieved from the Active directory.
 Encryption options (Start TLS and LDAP over SSL) are available.
 Please see the notes about certificates in the LDAP section (see section 4.2.1) above for details.

-4.2.2 Managing users using the web interface
+4.2.2 Managing users and groups using built-in authentication